Last updated: 2024-06-24

 Advanced settings - backgrounds

 The Advanced settings section is available in the General tab when a project or account has been upgraded to the Professional plan.
-In addition, further functionalities such as the Security tab and Controllers tab are unlocked.
+In addition, further functionalities such as the Controllers tab and the Security tab are unlocked.

 Advanced settings available in the Professional plan